 We marched right over and drank a lot of water out of the colored fountain.

 And a cop came.
-For all I know, it was the same one who hassled Jesse White a few years back.
-He came up to us and told us we were doing the wrong thing.
+He told us we were doing the wrong thing.
 And to stop and go to the other fountain.

 But we were steadfast, just like Jesse White was.
 And we ignored him.
 We were willing to be arrested if that’s what it took.